RaspberryRat/odin-flex-project/README.md

-girl-1.jpg Photo by Ali Pazani from Pexels electric-1.jpg Photo by Ali Pazani from Pexels astronaut-1.jpg Photo by Mikhail Nilov from Pexels
+girl-1.jpg Photo by Ali Pazani from Pexels electric-1.jpg Photo by Ali Pazani from Pexels astronaut-1.jpg Photo by Mikhail Nilov from Pexels lightning-logo.jpg Photo by Luis Miguel P. Bonilla from Pexels